 Artemisia O’bi, M.A.

-Alongside Chinese medicine, I love to play drums, make clothes, and travel.
-I spend a lot of time cooking and listening to old hip-hop and R&B. I am inspired by the unexplainable wonders of the natural world, which I witness through rural life with my husband, Cameron, in the mysterious mountains of the desert southwest.
+I am inspired by the unexplainable wonders of the natural world, which I witness through rural life with my husband, Cameron, in the mysterious mountains of the desert southwest.

 Path to Chinese medicine

 I grew up in the rural midwest, and in my early twenties, I lived in a tiny cob house deep in the Indiana forest where many medicinal plants grew wildly.
-This experience was immensely formative, as I started to work with these plants to revitalize my deteriorating health and support my psychological healing.
+This experience was immensely formative, as I started to work with these plants to revitalize my deteriorating health and support my psychological well-being.
 I was inspired to study herbal medicine more seriously and began formal herbal training in 2018 through a year-long apprenticeship at the Indiana Herbal Center.
 After several years of western herbal study, I narrowed my focus to Chinese medicine in 2021.

 Teachers and training

-I learned to work with western herbs through the framework of Chinese medicine as a student in the East West School of Herbology Professional Herbalist Program, a two-year clinical training program specializing in Chinese herbal medicine and the integration of western and Chinese herbs in clinical practice.
-Currently, I am continuing my studies in Dr. Heiner Fruehauf’s 14-month herbal certificate program, Classical Strategies for Effective Herbal Formulation.
+I studied Chinese herbs and learned to understand western herbs through the framework of Chinese medicine as a student in the East West School of Herbology Professional Herbalist Program, a two-year clinical training program.
+I recently deepened my understanding of formulation through Dr. Heiner Fruehauf’s 14-month herbal certificate program, Classical Strategies for Effective Herbal Formulation.

 Background in cognitive and psychological research